UCI-GDIM32-W25/in-class-activities-the-elig/README.md

 ![week4-diagram2](https://github.com/user-attachments/assets/18172155-1979-4514-be94-f171723f326f)

 ### Activity 3
 In class, I forked the GitHub repo and created the Unity project.
 Then I imported the sprites and formatted them correctly to be used.
-[Link](https://github.com/the-elig/mg4-basic-game-architecture/commit/39df36baed9690386f9f2c5a69386c97f8991c09)
+Then I ran to the club I'm late for :) [Link](https://github.com/the-elig/mg4-basic-game-architecture/commit/39df36baed9690386f9f2c5a69386c97f8991c09)